 Nanomaterials: substances deliberately designed, engineered and produced by human activity to be in the nanoscale range (approx 1-300 nm) because of very specific properties or compositions (e.g. shape, surface properties, or chemistry) that result only in that nanoscale.
 Incidental particles in the nanoscale range created during traditional food processing such as homogenization, milling, churning, and freezing, and naturally occurring particles in the nanoscale range are not intended to be included in this definition.

-Operator: An individual or business enterprise, responsible for ensuring that products meet the requirements of an organic standard.
+Operator: An individual or business enterprise responsible for ensuring that products meet the requirements of an organic standard.

 Organic agriculture: Organic agriculture is a production system that sustains the health of soils, ecosystems and people.
 It relies on ecological processes, biodiversity and cycles adapted to local conditions, rather than the use of inputs with adverse effects.
 Organic agriculture combines tradition, innovation and science to benefit the shared environment and promote fair relationships and a good quality of life for all involved.

-Organic Product: A product which has been produced, processed, and/or handled in compliance with organic standards.
+Organic Product: A product that has been produced, processed, and/or handled in compliance with organic standards.

 Organic Seed and Plant Material: Seed and planting material that is produced under certified organic management.

-Parallel Production: Any production where the same unit is growing, breeding, handling or processing visually indistinguishable products in an organic system and in a non-organic system.
+Parallel Production: Any production where the same unit is growing, breeding, handling or processing the same products in an organic system and in a non-organic system.
 A situation with “organic” and “in conversion” production of the same product is also parallel production.
 Parallel production is a special instance of split production.

-Processing Aid: Any substance or material, not including apparatus or utensils, and not consumed as a product ingredient by itself, intentionally used in the processing of raw materials, the product or its ingredients, to fulfill a certain technical purpose during treatment or processing and which may result in the non-intentional, but unavoidable presence of residues or derivatives in the final product.
-This includes filtration auxiliaries.
+Processing Aid: Any substance or material, not including apparatus or utensils, and not consumed as a product ingredient by itself, intentionally used in the processing of raw materials, the product or its ingredients, to fulfill a certain technical purpose during treatment or processing and which may result in the non-intentional but unavoidable presence of residues or derivatives in the final product.
+This includes filtration auxiliaries and solvents used for extraction.

 Propagation: The reproduction of plants by sexual (i.e. seed) or asexual (i.e. cuttings, root division) means.

+Protected cropping: The growing of crops under forms of constructed or man-made protection such as greenhouses, polytunnels, plastic roofs, nets, fleece, or cloches.

 Ruderal: (of a plant) growing in waste places, along roadsides or in rubbish.